 At the end of the day, no matter how much you love what you do, you need to get results.
 Maybe it’s getting purchases, or maybe it’s sign-ups but whatever it is, there is some concrete, numbers oriented goal.
 For Hubstaff, it’s revenue generating events.
 The tricky part is, in a day and age where so much business is done online it’s difficult to understand what interactions are equating to these results.
 Brick and mortar stores and high touch sales give you a pretty clear understanding of what is working.
 You can easily see how changes to a sign or sales strategy affect your bottom line.
 Online it’s a little trickier, your webpage becomes your place of business and you have to figure out what people are doing when they’re on it.
 That’s where data comes in.

-A lot of the tools we use revolve around data (see how we use Intercom for customer analytics).
+A lot of the tools we use revolve around data.
 There’s Google Analytics, Kissmetrics, Mixpanel and a whole host of others.
 Most businesses use more than one of these tools.
 The allure of data is never ending.
 People want to know what is happening when people go to their site.
 How do you get people to do what you want them to do, simply through a screen?

 When people come to the Hubstaff homepage we want to be able to bring them value.
 Whether that’s getting their organization set up with Hubstaff or connecting them with developers, marketers or designers that can help grow their business.
 Every day a lot of people come to the Hubstaff main page and a lot of people leave without doing anything.
 And for every page that those who stick around visit after that, the same thing happens.
 Sure, there are a handful of people who are irrelevant(maybe they came to the page by accident), but that also means there were people who left who we could have brought some value to that we missed out on.
 Our goal is to be able to communicate our value in a way that stimulates action and ends in a revenue generating event.
 For this we turn to Mixpanel.